 Loan files must include clear, complete “copies” of

 any required documents.
-Lenders should remove all duplicate documents
+Lenders should remove all duplicate documents before

-applicable documentation listed in the
+documentation listed in the

 Lenders that are unable to submit loan files in the supported format should contact the Loan Quality Center to determine if an alternate format may be used as an interim submission method.
 To avoid non-compliant loan files, lenders should not submit loan files using an alternate method without approval from the Loan Quality Center to ensure that Fannie Mae can access and review the loan file documentation and that the lender receives credit for the loan file submission.
 Loan files submitted using an alternate method (for example, paper files) without prior approval from the Loan Quality Center may not be accepted.